abpio/abp-commercial-docs/en/startup-templates/microservice/index.md

 The following tools are required in order to run the solution;

 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/) (v16.8+) or another suitable IDE.
-* [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (If you want to use localdb, you need to change the connection strings.
+* [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) (**Optional**, you can also use pre-configured sql-server-linux with updating connection strings.
+If you want to use localdb, you need to change the connection strings.
 If you want to use another RDBMS, you need to [switch the provider](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-Other-DBMS))
 * [.NET 5.0+ SDK](https://dotnet.microsoft.com/download)
 * [NPM](https://nodejs.org/) v14+ (or [Yarn](https://classic.yarnpkg.com/en/docs/install) 1.20+).
 * [Powershell](https://docs.microsoft.com/en-us/powershell/) 5.0+